d4n0/home_assistant/rtl_433_sdr_build.md

-Overview
+# Overview
 This guide covers how to set up rtl_433 and MQTT to use an SDR dongle to sniff RF transmissions.

-Activities
+## Steps
-Install rtl_433 add on
+1. Install rtl_433 add on
-Install Mosquitto MQTT Broker add on
+2. Install Mosquitto MQTT Broker add on
-Install the MQTT integration
+3. Install the MQTT integration
-Set up sensors
-Optional split configuration file set up

 INSTALL rtl_433 add on
 In Home Assistant